cheul0518/CS528/Lab2/README.md

 <img src = "images/11.png" width = "700">

-This is because the DNS server Apollo finds out that the domain name dnslabattacker.net doesn't exist, and marks the NS entry invalid.
+This is because the DNS server finds out that the domain name "dnslabattacker.net" doesn't exist, and marks the NS entry invalid.

 <br />
 <br />